bagustris/tutorial-shell/_episodes/04-pipefilter.md

 allows a user to pipe the output of one program into another while still receiving error messages in the terminal.

+## Unix philosophy: Do one thing and do it well.
 The shell is actually just another program.
 Under normal circumstances,
 whatever we type on the keyboard is sent to the shell on its standard input,